Avaya wins 5-year contract with Bharti Airtel

-Telecom equipment maker Avaya Corp said it had signed a multimillion-dollar five-year contract to build call centers for India's leading telecom company, Bharti Airtel (BRTI.NS), in Asia and Africa.
+Telecom equipment maker Avaya Corp said it had signed a multimillion-dollar five-year contract to build call centers for India's leading telecom company, Bharti Airtel, in Asia and Africa.

 "It is the largest deal we have ever done," Ed Nalbandian, head of Avaya's managed services and contact center solutions, said on Monday but declined to divulge financial details.